- B.A., Carleton University

 - Ph.D., University of Toronto

-Robert Clegg Austin is a specialist on East Central and Southeastern Europe in historic and contemporary perspective.
+Robert C. Austin is a specialist on East Central and Southeastern Europe in historic and contemporary perspective.
 In the past, Austin was a Tirana-based correspondent for Radio Free Europe/Radio Liberty; a Slovak-based correspondent with The Economist Group of Publications; and a news writer with the Canadian Broadcasting Corporation in Toronto.
-Austin has written articles for The Globe and Mail, The Toronto Star, Southeast European Times, Orbis, East European Politics and Societies and East European Quarterly along with numerous book chapters and two books published separately in Tirana and Prishtina.
-He has lectured widely in Europe and North America and was a Guest Professor in 2009 – 2010 at the University of Graz’s Centre for Southeast European Studies.
-His most recent book, “Founding a Balkan State”, was published with the University of Toronto Press in October 2012.
-At CERES, he coordinates the Undergraduate European Studies Program, the Hellenic Studies Program and the Hungarian Studies Program.
+Austin has written articles for The Globe and Mail, Toronto Star, Southeast European Times, Orbis, East European Politics and Societies and East European Quarterly along with numerous book chapters and two books published separately in Tirana and Prishtina.
+He has lectured widely in Europe and North America.
+His most recent book, “A History of Central Europe” was published by Palgrave MacMillan in 2021.
+Prior to that, “Making and Remaking the Balkans: Nations and States since 1878”, was published with the University of Toronto Press in May 2019.
+An Albanian translation of the revised and expanded edition of the book published in Kosovo as “Bërja dhe ribërja e Ballkanit: Kombet dhe shtetet që nga viti 1878” with Koha in April 2021.
+At CERES, he coordinates the Undergraduate and Graduate European Affairs Program, the Hellenic Studies Program and the Hungarian Studies Program.

 - 19th and 20th Century Southeastern Europe with Emphasis on Albania and Kosovo